New Right: Second New Right

-The second New Right (1964 to present) was formed in the wake of the Goldwater campaign and had a more populist tone than the first New Right.
+The second New Right (1968 to present) was formed in the wake of the Nixon campaign and had a more populist tone than the first New Right.
 The second New Right tended to focus on wedge issues (such as abortion) and was often linked with the Religious Right.
 The second New Right formed a policy approach and electoral apparatus that brought Ronald Reagan into the White House in the 1980 presidential election.
 The New Right was organized in the American Enterprise Institute and The Heritage Foundation to counter the so-called "liberal establishment", which they viewed as a contributor to corruption and mismanagement of the federal government.
 In elite think tanks and local community organizations alike, new policies, marketing strategies, and electoral strategies were crafted over the succeeding decades to promote strongly conservative policies.
 The second New Right objected to a perceived decline in morality, including increased drug use, more public and open displays of sexuality, rising crime rates, race riots and unrest from civil rights protesters, and Vietnam War protesters.